OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

 ## Configure your project
 Now that we have our configuration data file package and our PowerShell DSC Modules package, we can configure our project!

+### Create Project Variables

-Before we define our process, let's create some variables that will be used in our deployment; Project.PowerShellModulePath, Project.DSCPath, and Project.ConfigurationDataFile.
+Before we define our process, let's create some variables that will be used in our deployment; Project.PowerShellModulePath, Project.DSCPath, Project.PackageId, and Project.ConfigurationDataFile.
 Click on the Variables tab and fill in the variables like this

 ![](Variables1.png)

-Now let's define our deployment process.
+### Define deployment process

-Step 1: Deploy the Powershell DSC Modules <br />
+#### Step 1: Deploy the Powershell DSC Modules
 PowerShell DSC will use the paths defined in $env:PSModulePath to find modules.
-For the purposes of this demonstration, we're going to place our modules in `c:\Program Files\WindowsPowerShell\Modules` that we defined in our variable Project.PowerShellModulePath variable.
+For the purposes of this demonstration, we're going to place our modules in `c:\Program Files\WindowsPowerShell\Modules` that we defined in our variable Project.PowerShellModulePath.

 Add a new step to our Project by clicking on Add Step